the-turing-way/the-turing-way/book/content/open_research/03/openhardware.md

 That is, explain what the project is and what it is for before you get into the technical details.

 #### A licence
-An appropriate license on the Open Hardware project and its content grants legal permission to anyone to re-use, modify and distribute the different components of a project according to the terms stated (for example, they must acknowledge your contribution).
+An appropriate license on the Open Hardware project and its content grant legal permission to anyone to re-use, modify and distribute the different components of a project according to the terms stated (for example, they must acknowledge your contribution).

 #### Original design files
 These are the original source files that you would use to make modifications to the hardware's design.